-Because both the federal and state government have long believed in homeownership as a key driver of personal and generational wealth, there are certain programs, policies and products in place to provide incentives to first-time homeowners.
-The following are some of the government programs for first-time homebuyers you can take advantage of when purchasing your first home.
-Bear in mind that according to most federal agencies (including HUD), “first-time homebuyer” is defined as any individual who has no ownership in a principal residence over the last three (3) years.
+Because both the federal and state governments have long believed in homeownership as a key driver of personal and generational wealth, there are certain programs, policies and products in place to provide incentives to first-time homeowners.
+The following are some of the government programs for first-time homebuyers you can take advantage of.

 - Fannie Mae and Freddie Mac: Conventional loans with low down payments options.
 Credit scores must be at least 620.

 - FHA loan: A popular federally backed loan program for buyers with lower credit scores, featuring low down payments.

 - USDA loan: no down payment requirement on designated rural and suburban properties.

 - VA loan: Home loans for service members (and their spouse) with no down payment requirement.

 - State first-time home buyer programs: Many state housing authorities offer an array of discounts to first-time homebuyers in their respective states, including down payment assistance, help with closing costs and tax credits.** Check with your specific state to learn more.

 - Dollar Homes: These are foreclosed homes for sale by the government at reduced prices.
 Check the HUD website for more information.